 Taking Kambô Outside a Retreat

-- Know how to keep the tripper safe.
-Kambô can have intense effects, and the subject will possibly vomit, defecate, and experience a greatly heightened heart rate.
-Prepare the environment so that you will be able to accommodate their needs and calm them down if necessary.
-Do not give them more than two liters of water during or after the ceremony.
+- Know how to keep the person safe.
+Kambô can have intense effects — vomiting, defecation, and a greatly heightened heart rate are common reactions.
+It’s important that the environment is accommodating to the person’s needs.
+They shouldn’t drink more than two liters of water during or after the ceremony.

 - Practice fire safety!
 You will be making a burn, so be careful with open flames.
-Remember that the burns you make will scar, so be careful choosing where you make them.
+Remember that the burns you make will scar you, so mindfully choose where you make them.